First Edition of NFPA 1700, Guide for Structural Fire Fighting Connects Fire Dynamics Research to Practice

 The first edition was prepared by the Technical Committee on Fundamentals of Fire Control Within a Structure Utilizing Fire Dynamics and acted on by the NFPA membership during the 2020 NFPA Technical Meeting.

-Since 2015, members of UL's Fire Safety Research Institute (FSRI) team, Advisory Board, and Technical Panels have been part of this committee that has been responsible for documents relating to techniques and methods used in firefighting based on accepted scientific principles and research in the field of fire dynamics.
+Since 2015, members of the Fire Safety Research Insitute (FSRI), part of UL Research Institutes team, Advisory Board, and Technical Panels have been part of this committee that has been responsible for documents relating to techniques and methods used in firefighting based on accepted scientific principles and research in the field of fire dynamics.
 We are honored to conduct our research alongside fire service leaders who are helping the results reach the streets around the world.

 Members represented on the committee include: